TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/optiflash_configuration.md

 3. `Size of cache` is the size of L2 cache that is required to be configured.

 4. After this, select the memory region where the L2 cache bank should be located.
-This should be L2 memory (In case of am263px, L2 memory is OCRAM).
+This should be L2 memory (In case of @VAR_SOC_NAME_LOWER, L2 memory is OCRAM).
 The memory region that is selected is `L2_CACHE_BANK` which was configured above.
 Similarly, if some other cache size has to be selected then the size of the cache bank has to be changed correspondingly.

 ## How to configure FLC.